wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 ## Connectivity Boards Software Builds
 - This is a specific release for Connectivity Control Assemblies to conduct Hardware in Loop Testing.
-- This is our current typical release process to production which will include a bootloader for each micro in the subsystem.
+- This is our current typical release process to production which will include a bootloader for each of the micros in the subsystem.

 <p align="center">